samxu29/resume/README.md

 - 🏫 I am a computer engineering graduate student from [The Unversity of North Carolina at Charlotte](https://ece.charlotte.edu/)
 - 📝 I am also an active member of [IEEE Eta Kappa Nu](https://hkn.ieee.org/).
 - 🧗 I am a rock climber.
-- 🏎 I am a race car driver.
+- 🏎 I am a racer.
 - 🧑‍💻 I work on hardware by day & study AI/DL by night.

 ## 🫵 Always open to collaborating on projects and innovative ideas.